 You said you sought out mentors.
 What would you say to women or anyone looking to own their own business?

 I’d share two main thoughts.
 First, you don’t have to have all the answers.
 You don’t have to be perfectly prepared to start.
 Don’t doubt yourself!
-No business ever goes perfect, so just jump in, learn, evolve, surround yourself with good people and if something doesn’t work, you’ve learned what not to do going forward.
-I see too many women who won’t take on the new project, or the new role because they think they need to know everything before they can get started and that’s just not the case.
+No business ever goes perfect, so just jump in, learn, evolve, and surround yourself with good people and if something doesn’t work, you’ve learned what not to do going forward.
+I see too many women who won’t take on a new project, or a new role because they think they need to know everything before they can get started and that’s just not the case.
 Go for it!

 The second point is never underestimating the power of resilience.
 You are going to get knocked down, you’re going to hear “no”, you’re going to make mistakes (sometimes really big ones) and it really counts that you just continue to show up.
 Good things will happen if you work hard and keep showing up, you’ll stay on that path to getting what you want.

 I want people to know that the trades are such an awesome place to be and would love for more women and men to explore careers in our industry.
 There are opportunities to work independently, to be part of a team, to work directly with end-users or be more behind the scenes, and it’s pretty cool that many of the roles are a part of actually maintaining or fixing or literally building the community around us.
 There are so many ways a person can contribute to the work that needs to be done and it often works that have a significant impact on others.
 I feel fortunate to have grown up around HVAC and now I want to spread the word and get more people to join in the fun!

 Well, I need to head to a sales meeting right now.
 [Laughs] The work never stops!
 But that’s why people have trusted us for four generations, we never stop working hard to serve our customers.
 I’m going to do my best to make sure it stays that way for a long time.